turanct/TinyDrop/README.md

 *The plugins must follow these conventions:*

-- The filename must be the same as the class name, followed by `.tdpi.php`.
-For example if you create a plugin for host `X`, your class will be called `X` and the file will be called `X.tdpi.php`
+- The filename must be the same as the class name, followed by `.php`.
+For example if you create a plugin for host `X`, your class will be called `X` and the file will be called `X.php`
 - Plugins reside in the `plugins` directory inside the app. `Contents > Resources > plugins`
 - Plugins must implement the Plugin class

-*There are three obligated methods for plugins*

-1. `__construct` in which you set the `url` class property to the (api) POST url.
-2. `postData` returning an array of post variables for our (api) call.
-We call this method with one argument, the path of the image we want to upload.
-3. `parse` returning the url of the uploaded image.
-We call this method with one argument, the plain response of the (api) call.
+# Contributing

+Feel free to fork and send pull requests!